Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Subhorizon crossing in pre-reheating

 indicating $H^{-1}/\omega^{-1}_\delta <2$.
-This is numerically shown in Fig.~\ref{crossingf} (a), where the blue line $H^{-1}/\omega^{-1}_\delta$ is below the orange line $2$.
-This implies that in the inflation, the modes $\delta_{_M}$ and $\Delta_{_M}$ wavelengths are larger than the horizon size, their amplitudes exponentially decay and return to steady states without oscillating, indicating that the modes $\delta_{_M}$ and $\Delta_{_M}$ are superhorizon size, and their amplitudes of modes $\delta_{_M}$ and $\Delta_{_M}$ are ``frozen'' to constants outside the horizon.
-With respect to an observer inside the horizon, this means that with respect to an observer inside the horizon, $\bar\delta_{_M}$ (\ref{finr2a}) does not vanish ($\bar\delta_{_M}\not=0$) and the particle-antiparticle asymmetry holds in the pre-inflation ($a<a_4$) and inflation epoch ($a_4<a<a_3$), as indicated in Fig.~\ref{schematicf}.
+We use the numerical results in Ref.~\cite{Xue2023a} to show the ratio (\ref{ifoutside}) in Fig.~\ref{crossingf} (a), where the blue line $H^{-1}/\omega^{-1}_\delta$ is below the orange line $2$.
+This implies that in the pre-inflation and inflation, the modes $\delta^0_{_M}$ and $\Delta^0_{_M}$ wavelengths are larger than the horizon size, their amplitudes exponentially decay and return to steady states without oscillating.
+It means that the modes $\delta^0_{_M}$ and $\Delta^0_{_M}$ are superhorizon size, and their amplitudes are ``frozen'' to constants outside the horizon.
+With respect to the subhorizon observer, it means that $\bar\delta_{_M}$ (\ref{finr2a}) does not vanish and the particle-antiparticle symmetry breaks in the pre-inflation and inflation epoch ($a<a_{\rm end}$).
+It is the case corresponding to the super-horizon case (b) below Eq.~(\ref{Ndp+}).